Jacques-on-Call/edit-ui/README.md

     *   Do not expect a single `frontmatter` object.
 This makes the layout more flexible and reusable.

 This approach simplifies page structure and makes the relationship between pages and layouts clearer and more maintainable.

+### The Preview System: A Deep Dive

+One of the most significant features we implemented was a robust, workflow-driven preview system, replacing a manual command-line process.

+**The Goal:**
+To allow a content editor to generate a static preview of their changes with a single button click, without ever leaving the editor UI.

+**The Architecture & The "Why":**
+The initial plan was to add a build trigger to the Cloudflare Worker.
+However, a critical technical constraint makes this impossible: a Cloudflare Worker (even in local development) is a sandboxed environment and cannot execute local shell commands like `npm run build`.

+To solve this, we implemented a standard and robust architectural pattern for local development environments:
+1.  **A Local-Only Build Trigger Server (`easy-seo/build-trigger-server.js`):** A lightweight Node.js server was created.
+Its *only* job is to listen for an API call from the frontend and, in response, execute the build script on the local machine.
+This server runs concurrently with the Vite and Wrangler servers.
+2.  **A Dedicated Build Script:** We added a `build:preview` script to the root `package.json`.
+This script contains the exact, correct command to build the main Astro website into the `easy-seo/public/preview` directory.
+Centralizing the command here makes it more reliable.
+3.  **The Frontend Workflow (`EditorPage.jsx`):**
+    *   When the user clicks "Generate Preview," the editor sends a request to the build trigger server.
+    *   The UI then enters a "building" state, displaying a custom SVG animation.
+    *   It polls a `build-status.json` file every few seconds to check the status.
+    *   Once the status is "success" or "error", the UI updates to show either the preview in an `<iframe>` or a detailed error report.

+**The Debugging Journey & Key Learnings:**
+This feature's development was a masterclass in iterative debugging.
+We encountered and solved several issues:
+1.  **Incorrect Build Target:** We initially built the wrong project (the editor instead of the Astro site).
+2.  **Missing Dependencies:** We discovered the build was failing because we hadn't run `npm install` in the root directory to install Astro itself.
+3.  **Pathing and Permissions:** The most persistent bug was related to the script's execution context.
+Our final, robust solution centralizes all path logic into the `build-trigger-server.js`, which then provides a clean, reliable environment for the `build-preview.js` script to execute in.

+**The Final Polish - The "Smart" Loader:**
+Your suggestion to create a more engaging loading animation was a brilliant touch.
+We implemented a custom `StatusLoader.jsx` component that:
+*   Displays a "flowing documents" SVG animation while the build is in progress.
+*   Intelligently switches to a red, static error state if the build fails, providing clear and immediate visual feedback.

+This journey highlights the importance of understanding the execution environment and the value of persistent, collaborative debugging.
+The result is a feature that is not only functional but also a pleasure to use.